devopstoday11/ansible_tuleap/README.md

 The aim of this project is to deploy am all in one Tuleap server on a Linux Vagrant instance.

+This project can be used for demo purpose.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.